arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 - jujutsu
 ---
 1. Write commit messages before coding.
-2. Describe what the software does, not what you have done.
+2. Describe how the software behaves, not what you have done.

 <!--more-->